yuehcw/WebMail/README.md

 * Move to its directory `cd client`
 * Install its packages `npm install`
 * Adjust the application's server settings in a configuration TypeScript file `config.ts`
-* Initiate the client build process to access the user interface via a local web address http://localhost
+* Initiate the client build process by `npm run build` to access the user interface via a local web address http://localhost

 <h1>Display</h1>